BoMarconiHenriksen/virtual_server_attack/install_virtual_box_and_vagrant/README.md

 https://www.vagrantup.com/intro/getting-started/

 ### Useful commands
+##### Reload vagrant after changes in vagrant file.
+vagrant reload

-Delete a virtual server.
+#### Delete a virtual server
 vagrant destroy

-Remove a box - If the box version from vagrant is not made with the same version of virtualbox you can get errors.
+##### Remove a box
+If the box version from vagrant is not made with the same version of virtualbox you can get errors.
 Then remove the box and add it again if its updated.
 vagrant box remove <box name>

-Restart your virtual machine, skipping the initial import step.
+##### Restart your virtual machine, skipping the initial import step.
 vagrant reload --provision

-Reload vagrant after changes in vagrant file.
-vagrant reload